masaic-ai-platform/open-responses/README.md

 ## 🤔 Why OpenResponses?

 ### One Interface, Multiple Providers
 Stop maintaining different codebases for each LLM provider.
-With OpenResponses, implement once and access multiple models through a standardized interface.
+OpenResponses provides a way to access to multiple models through a standardized interface.

 ### Cost Optimization
 Easily switch between models to optimize for cost, performance, or features - with just a parameter change.